kshedden/case_studies/methods/distributions.md

 may instead be defined as $\\{X_i-T+1 | X_i \ge T\\}$.

-If $T$ is appropriately selected then the exceedances may follow a Pareto or exponential distribution, even though the full dataset is a poor fit to these models.
+If $T$ is appropriately selected then the exceedances may follow a Pareto or exponential distribution, even though these models are a poor fit to the full dataset.

 ### Tail plots